-2003 - Amendments made in 2003 result from the amendment to the Fishing Industry Regulations gazetted as B.C.
+January 1, 2003 - Amendments made in 2003 resulted from the amendment to the Fishing Industry Regulations gazetted as

+B.C.
 Reg.
 364/2000.
-Amends

-November 16, 2002.
-Specifically, inserts a new Part (b) to add factors for determining persons who should pay assessments on out-of-province and direct fish sales.
-Also amends Part (d) to require persons engaged in transmitting payments to commercial fishers to register with the Board
+Amended parts of the then Item AP1-4-1 of the Assessment Manual approved on November 16, 2002.
+Specifically, inserted a new Part (b) to add factors for determining persons who should pay assessments on out-of-province and direct fish sales.
+Also amended Part (d) to require persons engaged in transmitting payments to commercial fishers to register with the Board to pay assessments.